 Then there are the friends, each one a deft little character sketch illustrating some human foible or other.

 This film has a very definite finger on a cultural pulse that extends far wider than Korea.
 Prices are increasing, incomes remain stagnant.
 Those at the top are making a lot of money at everyone else’s expense.
 And causing a great deal of human misery in the process.

 For the most part, the film is beautifully shot and edited, even if it seems to lose its focus somewhat for part of its last third.
 That’s a minor gripe, though.
 Its central character is so instantly likeable that one hopes we’ll see more of her – and sooner rather than later too.

 Microhabitat opened the London Korean Film Festival (LKFF) as part of its strand A Slice Of Everyday Life.
-Watch the film trailer below:
+It’s available on Mubi for 30 days starting on March 22nd (2019).
+Watch the film trailer below.